 - Your phone stores only the first key.
 If it gets hacked and attackers can extract your secure storage contents, they won't find enough keys to steal your funds.
 This is not a theoretical threat.
 It has happened multiple times, with people losing a considerable amount of bitcoin in a matter of seconds.
 Downloading a malicious app or opening a dangerous file may be enough to get your phone compromised.

 - Muun's servers store only the second key.
-So neither Muun nor its potential attackers will find enough keys to steal your phones.
+So neither Muun nor its potential attackers will find enough keys to steal your funds.

 - Your Emergency Kit has both keys, but they are encrypted.
 For full self-custody, you need to have both keys, but this doesn't imply your need to carry both of them on your phone.
 Both keys are encrypted in your Emergency Kit with a code written on paper, with no connection to the Internet.
 Neither the Emergency Kit, not the Recovery Code are enough on their own to move funds.

 So far, we have seen how a 2-of-2 multi-signature model fulfills the most important security goals of a self-custodial wallet by combining hot and cold storage.
 Now, what happens when you simply want to make a payment?
 How is the model more convenient than keeping your keys in cold storage?

 From a usability standpoint, you should be able to spend funds easily.
 After all, a key aspect of any wallet is that you can move bitcoin freely whenever you want.

 You could, of course, spend funds by decrypting your Emergency Kit with a cold Recovery Code.
 However, spending funds with the Emergency Kit is intentionally inconvenient since it was designed by heavily prioritizing security vs. usability, making no concessions.
 For that reason, the Kit should only be necessary for an emergency.

 Instead, you and Muun will cooperate for daily transactions by each party providing the key they hold on hot storage.
 Cooperating makes your spending easy while stealing hard.